 This policy does not form part of any employee's contract of employment and we may amend it at any time.

-23.2.
+21.2.
 Entitlement to parental bereavement leave

-You may be entitled to parental bereavement leave if your child or a child in your care has died or been stillborn after 24 weeks of pregnancy.
+You may be entitled to parental bereavement leave if your child has died or been stillborn after 24 weeks of pregnancy.